Water Filter vs. Water Softener — What’s the Real Difference and Which Do You Need?

 Final Thoughts

 Still unsure which one’s right for you?
-You can start by testing your water at home or getting a professional water quality report.
-Once you know what’s really in your water, choosing the right solution becomes a lot easier.
+Start by testing your water at home or obtaining a recent professional water quality report.
+Once you identify exactly what is in your water this year, choosing the right solution becomes a straightforward decision.

 References